dmitriilezine/AzureSecureAdministration/DeployADDS.md

 - Both VMs configured as DNS servers.
 - DIAD ImportExportAD package is applied to ADDS.
 This creates Tier 0, 1, 2 OUs/GPOs
 - Install 1 Windows 2016 Server VM with ADCS role.
 Enterprise Root Issuing CA. Adds a few custom certificate templates that can be used for certificate enrollment in this environment.
-- All VMs are joined to DomainControllers Subnet
+- All VMs are joined to Domain Controllers Subnet
 - It will encrypt each VM with ADE
 - It will configure each VM diagnostics with diagnostics storage account
 - It will install Microsoft antivirus extension in each VM